wonyoung-jang/fllc-scheduler-ga/README.md

-;   - Scattered             (swaps random half of events between parents) ;   - Uniform               (swaps each gene randomly) ;   - RoundTypeCrossover    (preserves whole round types during crossover) ;   - PartialCrossover      (partially take genes from both parents, repair to complete the child) crossover_types = KPoint, Scattered, Uniform, RoundTypeCrossover, PartialCrossover ; Split point values for KPoint crossover, does nothing if KPoint is not used crossover_ks = 1, 2, 4
+;   - Scattered             (swaps random half of events between parents) ;   - Uniform               (swaps each gene randomly) ;   - RoundTypeCrossover    (preserves whole round types during crossover) ;   - BestTeamCrossover     (takes the best teams from both parents) crossover_types = KPoint, Scattered, Uniform, RoundTypeCrossover, BestTeamCrossover ; Split point values for KPoint crossover, does nothing if KPoint is not used ; If KPoint is used but no crossover_ks are specified, it defaults to 1 ; Multiple different KPoints can be specified, separated by the number of their splits by commas crossover_ks = 1, 2, 3

 [genetic.operator.mutation]
 ; Available mutation types: